Home Program Faculty Register Camp Info FAQ Misc. Contact Us

 Fiddle, Guitar, Bass, Mandolin, & Other Instruments

-Teacher Hailing from Central Oregon, Dale Adkins is a veteran teacher with over 35 years experience in both a classroom and music instructional setting.
-Dale is longtime Northwest guitar legend who Flatpick Guitar Magazine states is: “really, really good, as in a major Force."
+Teacher Dale Adkins is a native Oregonian and longtime Northwest guitar legend who Flatpick Guitar Magazine states is: ". . . a major force!"
 As a part of Grammy nominee Kate MacKenzie's touring band, Dale performed across the U.S. and Europe in the 1990s.
-Other musical collaborations have included guitar legend Dan Crary, John Reischman and the Jaybirds, Frontline, Old Growth, True North, Leah Larson, Rock Ridge and many others.
-With the release of “Alone in the Red Room,” Dale introduced a significant departure from high-energy bluegrass flatpicking, showing significant growth and sophistication in his playing.
-Dale is also a wiz on Banjo, Tenor Guitar, and Mandolin.
-Dale’s other musical pursuit is owner and engineer/producer of Big Owl Studios where he has recorded and produced countless acoustic musicians to high praise.
+Other musical collaborations include guitar legend Dan Crary, John Reischman and the Jaybirds, Frontline, True North, Jim Faddis, Rock Ridge, Midnight45, and many more.
+Dale is an instrumental wiz on guitar, banjo, mandolin, ukulele, and tenor guitar.
+Dale has been playing and performing on mandolin in Bluegrass and Old Time configurations for more than 20 years.
+Dale is also the owner and engineer/producer of Big Owl Studios where he has recorded and produced acoustic recordings of beautiful, pure quality for musicians all over the US.
+As an avid fly fisherman, Dale would also be thrilled to take you on a guided fishing trip on the Deschutes River.

 Guitar teacher Greg Blake was born and raised in West Virginia where he developed his love for bluegrass & traditional country music; most of his adult life has been spent in the Midwest - Missouri, Kansas and Colorado.
 He spent nearly fifteen years with the Bluegrass Missourians and while with them, he earned SPBGMA’s Guitar Player of the Year Award five consecutive years (nine nominations), and a Kansas State Flatpicking championship.
 He was also nominated twice for SPBGMA’s Male Vocalist of the Year Award.
 He subsequently helped form the band Jeff Scroggins & Colorado, and started traveling more extensively throughout the US and worldwide.
 With the release of his first solo album in 2015, Greg is now being recognized as one of the industry’s premier vocalists and guitarists.
 He was just recently nominated for Male Vocalist of the Year by the IBMA.
 Now a member of Special Consensus, Greg also teaches guitar and vocals throughout the year at bluegrass instructional camps.